sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MUST support the generation of JWT encoded responses from the UserInfo Endpoint in addition to unsigned JSON objects.
 Signed responses MUST be signed by the OpenID Provider's key, and encrypted responses MUST be encrypted with the authorized client's public key.
-The OpenID Provider MUST support the RS256 signature method (the Rivest, Shamir, and Adleman (RSA) signature algorithm with a 256-bit hash), SHOULD support PS256 (RSA signature with 256-bit SHA2 digest using PSS signature padding scheme) and MAY use other asymmetric signature and encryption methods at least equally strong listed in the JSON Web Algorithms (JWA) specification.
+Please refer to [Algorithms](#Algorithms) for more information on cryptographic algorithms and keys.

 * TBD: drop support for unsigned UserInfo?
-* TODO move algorithms to section on algorithms.

 ## Request Objects
 OpenID Providers MUST accept requests containing a request object signed by